I knew that my granddaughter had Potential when she was very young.

 That was the beginning of many conversations about the Potential that he had, and his grandfather before him.
 It ran in the family, he said, and it came out in a lot of different ways.

 His Grandpa had told him about it when he was around ten years old, and back then, Josephus (the first) thought that it just ran in his family.
-But Josephus the third knew that one of the slaves on his family’s plantation, an old man named Kitch, had it, too.
-In that family, it was called the Influence, but Josephus knew it was the same thing.
+But Josephus the third knew that one of the slaves on his family’s plantation, an old man named Kitch, had it.
+In his family, it was called the Influence, but he knew it was the same thing.

-When my own grandchild showed signs of the Potential, it was my turn to figure out how to introduce these ideas to a 10-year-old.
-By that time, we lived in Seattle, and summers didn’t get nearly as hot as the ones in Montana, hardly the 90 degrees that melted my ice cream on a sunny back porch when I was ten.
+History was important, but how would I condense it all into an introduction for a ten-year old?
+By that time we lived in Seattle, and summers didn’t get nearly as hot as the ones in Montana, hardly the 90 degrees that melted my ice cream on a sunny back porch when I was ten.

 So I decided to talk it over with her in the fall, when leaves were slowly turning colors – nothing as dramatic as east coast fall colors, but enough for my purposes.